-- i) At least six months of marketing in appropriate publications for the permitted and similar uses, using an appropriate agent; and - ii) Confirmation that it has been offered on a range of terms (including price) agreed to be reasonable on the advice of an independently qualified assessor. - 12.7 Some services such as health and wellbeing, social and medical care have evolving models for delivery of services as the needs of service users change.
-Whilst the likelihood of a new large-scale community facility being delivered as a consequence of new development over the plan period is remote there is always the potential for new configurations or improvements to existing facilities to be identified and realised. - 12.8 New development should only be approved where there is the existing community infrastructure to support it and where it would not overwhelm particular services or exacerbate an existing deficiency. - 12.9 The Neighbourhood Plan is able to influence provision including supporting shared spaces and shared facilities in order to maximise access.
+- 12.7 Some services such as health and wellbeing, social and medical care have evolving models for delivery of services as the needs of service users change.
+Whilst the likelihood of a new large-scale community facility being delivered as a consequence of new development over the plan period is remote there is always the potential for new configurations or improvements to existing facilities to be identified and realised. - 12.8 The Neighbourhood Plan is able to influence provision including supporting shared spaces and shared facilities in order to maximise access.
 Community infrastructure that provides useable and adaptable spaces that would suit the needs of a range of services will be supported.